cmaxw/devchat-eleventy/src/my-ruby-story/mrs-097-saverio-miroddi.md

   - podcast
   - Saverio Miroddi
 ---
 Saverio Miroddi joins Charles Max Wood on this week's My Ruby Story.
 Saverio is a systems engineer and a backend programmer at Ticketsolve.
+He is originally from Italy and currently lives in Germany.
 Saverio shares his journey as a Ruby developer and also his passions outside of work such as bouldering.

-Saverio
+Saverio fell in love with programming when he was 7 years old with COmmodere 64.
+He didn't follow up on it however until later when he was working as a consultant working as a System Administrator where he taught himself JavaScript.
+Later he taught himself Ruby on the job when he was working in London.

+Saverio has written several articles such as [Saverio Miroddi’s article, “An overview of Desktop Ruby GUI Development in 2018”](https://saveriomiroddi.github.io/An-overview-of-ruby-gui-development-in-2018/) and [Debugging a live/stuck Ruby process](https://saveriomiroddi.github.io/)